paidre/blog-with-hashnode/clzntpzri00080ajuayfcda0j.md

 ---
 title: "What can I do when my client (customer) refuses to pay?"
+seoTitle: "What can I do when my client (customer) refuses to pay?"
+seoDescription: "6 sensible things to do when someone refuses to pay..."
 datePublished: Sat Aug 10 2024 07:37:51 GMT+0000 (Coordinated Universal Time)
 cuid: clzntpzri00080ajuayfcda0j
 slug: what-can-i-do-when-my-client-customer-refuses-to-pay